yangxue0827/RotationDetection/README.md

 ## Citation

-If this is useful for your research, please consider cite.
+If you find our code useful for your research, please consider cite.

 ```
-@article{yang2019r3det,
+@article{yang2020dense,
     title={Dense Label Encoding for Boundary Discontinuity Free Rotation Detection},
     author={Yang, Xue and Hou, Liping and Zhou, Yue and Wang, Wentao and Yan, Junchi},
     journal={arXiv preprint arXiv:2011.09670},